-If you are age 50 or older at any time during the calendar year, you can elect to make pretax "Catch-up Contributions" to the Plan after your Employee Pretax and/or Roth 401(k) Contributions exceed a Plan or legal limit.
-For example, you may make Catch-up Contributions once you exceed one of the limits described in the section above.
+If you are age 50 or older at any time during the calendar year, you can elect to make pretax "Catch-up Contributions" to the Plan after your Employee Pretax Contributions exceed a Plan or legal limit.
+For example, you may make Catch-up Contributions once your Employee Pretax Contributions exceed one of the limits described in the "Employee Pretax Contributions" section above.
 The maximum permitted Catch-up Contribution changes year by year.
-Current limits are listed on MillimanBenefits.com.
+Current limits are listed on millimanbenefits.com.